More vestiges of the Inca civilization

 Intipata

-a name coined by a recent expedition member, translates to ‘Sunny Slope’ due to its abundance of terraces and absence of plazas, religious edifices, or fortifications.
-Situated several hours away from Machu Picchu and off the traditional Inca Trail, its strategic location suggests it may have served as a means to relay messages swiftly to the mountain city.
+A name coined by a recent expedition member, Intipata translates to “Sunny Slope” due to its abundance of terraces and absence of plazas, religious edifices, or fortifications.
+Situated several hours away from Machu Picchu and off the traditional Inca Trail, it is one of the lesser-known archaeological sites along the Inca Trail.
+Its strategic location suggests it may have served as a means to relay messages swiftly to the mountain city.
 Intipata also offers advantageous viewpoints overlooking Choquesuysuy, with numerous lookout platforms scattered throughout the ruins.

 Wiñay Wayna